letStayFoolish/javascript-advanced/Optimization.md

 * When a browser downloads a JavaScript file during startup, it queues tasks to parse and compile that JavaScript so it can be executed later.
-* At other times during the life of the page, tasks are queued when JavaScript does work such as responfing to interactions through event handlers, JavaScript-driven animations, and background activity such as analytics collection.
+* At other times during the life of the page, tasks are queued when JavaScript does work such as responding to interactions through event handlers, JavaScript-driven animations, and background activity such as analytics collection.